HomeArticlesExpository Notes on Isaiah 9:6

 כִּי-יֶלֶד יֻלַּד-לָנוּ, בֵּן נִתַּן-לָנוּ

-“A child born” expresses a natural course of birth.
-“A Son given” indicates the child of a divine origin (Matthew 1:18; Acts 4:27, 30).
-The Son of God was prophesied to be Messiah of Israel and the ruler over all nations (Psalm 2:2, 10-12).
+The phrase “a child is born” indicates a natural process of human birth, emphasizing the Messiah’s true humanity.
+By contrast, “a son is given” points to divine origin and mission (Matthew 1:18; Acts 4:27, 30).
+The Son of God is prophesied as both Messiah and sovereign ruler over the nations (Psalm 2:2, 10–12).

 The names form a chiastic structure.